berkeleyarabic/flashcards/INDEX.md

 glossary in the Mastering Arabic book is only in the English to Arabic direction, and doesn't list chapter numbers.

-Etymologies in the word list notes are mostly copied from Wiktionary.
+Etymologies in the word list notes are mostly copied from each word's entry in [Wiktionary](https://en.wiktionary.org), which are in turn copied from various dictionaries.
+Most of the words don't have notes;
-Most of the words don't have them; I added them for words that I thought were confusing.
-I can add more if there is interest.
+I added them for words that I thought were especially interesting or confusing.
+The notes are a work in progress and I am happy to make corrections or additions.

 ### Deck notes